codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-> Filters are shared between Tree and List views, and when applied are retained when switching between views.
+> Filters are common to both Tree and List views, and when applied are retained when switching between views.

 ##### Working with resources in Tree view
 The Tree view is designed to impart key information at a glance.
-Review the sections that follow for pointers to get to what you need in the Tree view.
+Review the sections that follow for pointers to quickly get to what you need in the Tree view.

+**Context menu**
+Every resource has a context menu that opens on clicking the three dots on the right of resource node.
+The options available differ according to the type of resource.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/current-state-resource-context-menu.png"
+url="/images/applications/current-state-resource-context-menu.png"
+alt="Current State Tree view: Resource context menu" caption="Current State Tree view: Resource context menu" max-width="50%"
+%}

 **Resource info**
 Mouse over a node to see a tooltip for that resource.
 For detailed information, select the resource; see [Detailed resource information](#detailed-resource-information) in this article.